MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 Placement of Sources
 --------------------

-For convenience place the various MonetDB packages in sibling subfolders.
-You will need at least:

-- buildtools
-- MonetDB
-- clients
-- one or both of MonetDB4, MonetDB5

-Optionally:

-- sql (requires MonetDB5)
-- pathfinder (requires MonetDB4)
+Place the sources in a location with enough free space.
+On Windows, you can either build inside the ``NT`` subdirectory, or in an empty directory that you create inside the top level of the source tree.
+This means that all intermediate files will also be located on the same drive.

+Currently, the sources take up about 1.1 MB, the build takes up another 0.2 to 0.6 MB (depending on compiler and compiler options), and the installation takes up between 30 kB and 0.1 MB (again, depending on compiler and compiler options).
+The installation can be on a different drive than sources and build.

-Apart from buildtools, all packages contain a subfolder ``NT`` which contains a few Windows-specific source files.
-Like on Unix/Linux, we recommend to build in a new folder which is not part of the original source tree.
+At the top level of the source tree there is a subfolder ``NT`` which contains a few Windows-specific source files.
+Like on Unix/Linux, we recommend building in a new folder which is not part of the original source tree.
 On Windows, this build folder must be a sibling of the aforementioned ``NT`` folder.